raphpion/cauldrons/README.md

 Cauldrons' infrastructure is composed of multiple projects:

-- [admin](./packages/admin/README.md): a Next.js user interface to manage the application's data.
+- [admin](./packages/admin/README.md): a Next.js user interface to manage the application's data and content.

 - [backend](./packages/backend/README.md): an Express REST api to connect the different projects together and manage their data with the database.

-- [content](./packages/content/README.md): a Strapi CMS project to manage static content on the frontend project.

 - [frontend](./packages/frontend/README.md): a Next.js application that contains the website and the client app.